- Loan Information

 Please be aware that while this process is going to be similar with each private/alternative loan lender, there will be time delays in the overall process.
 This should be carefully considered when applying for loans in reference to meeting your financial deadlines at Saint Louis University.

 Private loans should be considered as a last resort.
-Stafford loans have better interest rates and repayment terms.
+Direct loans have better interest rates and repayment terms.
 However, students may need help beyond what Direct loans provide.
 In such cases, students and families should look to alternative lending options such as a Parent PLUS loan and/or an alternative loan in the student's name.

 The chart below provides a full comparison between these two loan programs for the 2016-2017 academic year.
 Loan interest rates effective July 1, 2016.